 URL Slugs

-URL slugs, otherwise known as permalinks, appear in the address bar of the user’s browser.
 For example, if your company website domain is bigdavehvac.com, your service page URL slug would be bigdaveshvac.com/ac-repair.
-It helps to put your keyword within the URL.

 Technical SEO

 Ensuring that Google and other search engines can crawl and index your website is critical to SEO.
 As a result, Technical SEO is one of the most overlooked components for HVAC companies.
-It’s easy to ignore technical optimization when you lack the knowledge required to optimize your site.
+It’s easy to ignore technical optimization when you lack the knowledge to do it.

 Sitemaps